NovaDevelopmentTeam/lunarnova/README.md

 # lunarnova
-## This is the lunarnova moon-mission license.
+## This is the lunarnova moon-mission project.

 # IT'S IMPORTANT TO CONTACT US IF YOU WANT TO HELP US FOR OUR PROJECT.
 We are coding an system for moon bases at the moment.